Hit-Air Airbag Vests - The Ultimate in Personal Safety Equipment for Riders

 Airbag vests and jackets for equestrian and bike riders are the latest in personal safety equipment.
-These aren't a passing fad, and each year their designs and speed of deployment are constantly being improved.

 The Hit-Air MLV airbag vest is ideal for both motorcycle and equestrian riders.
 The vests are light weight and designed to be worn over a jacket.
 Full jacket models with or without sleeves are also available for bike riders.

-Hit-Air Jackets - A very brief history
+Hit-Air Jackets - A brief history

 Hit-Air first started developing personal airbags for motorbike riders in 1995.
 These have since been supplied to the Japanese, French and Spanish Motorcycle Police, and their use is continuing to spread to other motorcycle police around the world.

 Today, Hit-Air make a large range of protective airbag vests and jackets for both motorbike riders and equestrian riders.
+Hit-Air are continuing their quest to develop innovative products to enhance riding safety.

 How do Airbag vests and jackets work?